orryverducci/TtxFromTS/README.md

 These arguments are available to use:

 * `--pid` **(required)** The packet identifier of the teletext elementary stream to be decoded.
+* `--cycle` The cycle time to be used between subpages in seconds.
+Must be greater than 1 second, defaults to 10 seconds.
+* `--include-subs` Enables decoding of teletext subtitle packets.
+* `--no-config` Disables creation of a vbit2 configuration file.
+* `--output` The directory to output the TTI files to.
+If no directory is given a directory is created in the current working directory with the same name as the input file.
 * `-i` **(required)** The input transport stream file.

 ### Example Command Line